What is a commercial invoice (and how to raise one)

 - To help understand how the principles of non-discrimination apply to trade, visit the World Trade Organisation’s Principles of the Trading System guide.

 It’s important to note that contracts in services cannot use Incoterms, as Incoterms do not apply to the delivery of services.
 Buyers and sellers delivering services (such as a construction project in another country) must instead define:

 - The services being provided

 - The standard to which they will be completed

 - How you will apply the principles of non-discrimination

-Developed by the World Customs Organisation, the Harmonised System code is implemented so that customs authorities can correctly identify goods being imported and exported and charge the appropriate tariffs and fees.
+Developed by the World Customs Organization, Harmonized System (HS) Codes are tariff codes so that customs authorities can correctly identify goods being imported and exported and charge the appropriate tariffs and fees.